TanyaElizabeth13/Milestone-Project-2/docs/README.md

 - A feedback button could be added that takes users to a form to send their thoughts about the site or the game itself.

+- The alerts can be changed to modals, I chose to keep them as alerts as I did not want to use bootstrap for this project as I used it heavily in my MP1.

 ---
 ### 5 Technologies used